top of page

 Creating a space for writers, PMs, non-designers

-Worked with Coherence team to make content guidance more visible and to help designers understand how to write for scannability, MS voice and tone, and to meet the Microsoft Flesch-Kincaid reading-level guidance.
+The Coherence team needed to make content guidance more visible and to help designers understand how to write for scannability, MS voice and tone, and to meet the Microsoft Flesch-Kincaid reading-level guidance.
+So I helped them.

 Coherence home_edited_edited.jpg